byu-is-403/syllabus/entity-framework/using-sql.md

 ```

 - Save and Build the project
-- Open the HomeController.cs file
+- Create and Open the HomeController.cs file
-- Add the using clause for the PlayBall.DAL and the PlayBall.Models
+- Add the code for the controller as follows and using the clauses for the PlayBall.DAL and the PlayBall.Models
 - Add the db context variable for BasketballContext to the HomeController

 ```csharp